 He’s been out in the community for years, doing the kind of frontline work most politicians only show up for when cameras roll.

 He’s a member of the Power Group, speaking in high schools across Kalamazoo and Battle Creek.
-His mission?
-Help kids navigate away from gangs, guns, and drugs and toward purpose.
+His mission: help kids navigate away from gangs, guns, and drugs and toward purpose.
 He uses his own lived experience to dismantle stigma and show students that even the roughest paths can lead to redemption.

-- The Recovery Institute of Southwest Michigan, where he serves on the board ISK’s Recipient Rights Advisory Committee, helping advocate for mental health rights
+He also speaks at WMU Nursing and Kellogg Community College about trauma, addiction, and stigma; at KPEP, a reentry facility, for men returning home from incarceration; and at the Recovery Institute of Southwest Michigan, where he serves on the board of the Recipient Rights Advisory Committee, helping advocate for mental health rights.

 And here’s the part that might shock you: he does it all for free.